DarkPark/stb/readme.md

- app    | contains all framework JavaScript modules and associated Less files bin    | main command-line script available globally config | base config files for all servers doc    | help files generated from JSDocs comments in framework modules lib    | modules required to framework work tasks  | gulp tasks to provide all the functionality test   | QUnit tests files (units and static)
+ app    | contains all framework JavaScript modules and associated Less files bin    | main command-line script available globally config | base config files for all servers lib    | modules required to framework work tasks  | gulp tasks to provide all the functionality test   | QUnit tests files (units and static)